Online Banking Login

 Criminal identity theft is when a criminal pretends to be someone else to avoid arrest.

 Identity theft can be prevented by being vigilant.
-Frequently check your documents for accuracy, and if there are any discrepancies, get them corrected straight away.
+Frequently check your documents for accuracy; if there are any discrepancies, get them corrected immediately.
 There are many services available to help minimize the impact if your identity were to get stolen.
-To explore services, Investopedia provides a review of six identify theft protection services and their pros and cons.
 These services work to prevent identity theft by safeguarding your personal information and keeping a watchful eye on your records to alert you of any changes or transactions that might appear fraudulent.
 Here are some simple tips to prevent identity theft:

 If you have fallen victim to identity theft or believe you have, the Federal Trade Commission (FTC) has created IdentityTheft.gov to allow individuals an online option to report identity theft.
 You will be provided directions on the steps to reconcile your identity.
 The FTC will then get in touch with you to ask you some questions and then use that information to create a personalized recovery plan.
 From there they will help you with every recovery step and track your progress.
 You can also call the FTC at 1-877-438-4338 to report identity theft.